2008 NBA playoffs: (1) Los Angeles Lakers vs. (3) San Antonio Spurs

 This was the 11th playoff meeting between these two teams, with the Lakers winning seven of the first ten meetings.

 The series pitted the two best teams in the Western Conference over the last 10 years.
 Having home court advantage, the Lakers started out as a favorite and did not disappoint their home crowd as they overcame a 20-point deficit in Game 1 and won behind Kobe Bryant's 27 points, 25 of which were scored in the second half.
 Game 2 was a cruise for the Lakers as they made a 9–0 run before halftime, led all game and built the lead to 30.

 The Spurs easily took Game 3 at home with Manu Ginóbili carrying the Spurs after two terrible games at L.A, making 5 3-pointers and finishing with 30 points; Tony Parker and Tim Duncan added 42 more.
 In Game 4 the Lakers never trailed (the Spurs missed several opportunities to take the lead) and led comfortably late, but a furious run by the Spurs and several mistakes by the Lakers (Bryant attempting a running fallaway with plenty of time on the shot clock, Gasol missing 2 free throws) gave San Antonio a chance to tie or win with seconds left.
 On a disputed no-call, Derek Fisher jumped up and collided with Brent Barry, but no foul was called and Barry missed a last second 3.
 The NBA later ruled that a foul should have been called on Fisher when he collided with Barry.

 Heading home up 3–1 in the series, the Lakers trailed in the first quarter by 17, but were able to cut the lead to six by halftime.
 Again, Bryant stepped up by scoring 17 of his 39 points in the fourth quarter, enabling the Lakers to surge ahead and seal the series, helping them to reach the NBA Finals for the 5th time in 9 seasons and the first time in the post-Shaq era.

 The Lakers were able to reach the NBA Finals again as the #1 seed.
 The last time this happened to the team was during the 1999–2000 season, where they beat the Indiana Pacers 4–2.
 They also improved to 4–0 against San Antonio in the Western Conference Finals.

 NBA Finals: (W1) Los Angeles Lakers vs. (E1) Boston Celtics

 This was the 11th playoff meeting between these two teams, with the Celtics winning eight of the first ten meetings.
-These two teams in the same cities from Boston and Los Angeles it was the 2008 ALDS when the Boston Red Sox defeat Los Angeles Angels in four games.
+Two teams in the same cities, Boston and Los Angeles met in the 2008 ALDS when the Boston Red Sox defeated the Los Angeles Angels in four games.